-Treatment is the same for both LC and CC and includes prescription and over-the-counter medications.
+Treatment is the same for both lymphocytic colitis (LC) and collagenous colitis (CC) and includes prescription steroids and over-the-counter medications.

-However, it does come with side effects including muscle pain, nausea, headache and indigestion.
+However, these do come with side effects including muscle pain, nausea, headache and indigestion.
 And it’s not the best long-term solution as relapse is more common after withdrawal (2).

-One trial found that 85% of patients with LC experienced remission after 6 months on mesalazine (some in combination with cholestyramine, which helps with bile acid malabsorption).
+One trial found that 85% of patients with LC experienced remission after 6 months on an anti-inflammatory (some in combination with another medication which helps with bile acid malabsorption).
 Those with CC fared even better, with 91% ending the trial in remission (3).

-Over-the-counter antidiarrheals like bismuth subsalicylate (including products such as Pepto-Bismol and Kaopectate) can also help ease symptoms.
+Over-the-counter antidiarrheals such as Pepto-Bismol can also help ease symptoms.